codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="30%"
 %}

-#### Monitor deployment deails
+#### Monitor CI details by deployment

-Each deployment entry displays the complete history of that deployment by Git hash, Kubernetes services, and Argo applications:
+Each deployment record displays the complete CI history for that deployment.

 {% include